 Two programmable auxiliary input connections are provided.
 These can be programmed using the panel's PC programming software tools to operate as required.
-The wiring for each input should be connected to the terminal block marked Auxiliary on the Main Control PCB as shown in Fig. 7 below.
-Remember to isolate the panel's mains and battery backup supplies before making any connections.
+The wiring for each input should be connected to the terminal block marked CONN2 on the Main Control PCB as shown in Fig. 7 below.
+Remember to isolate the panel's mains and battery backup supplies prior to installation.